lukso-network/docs/docs/guides/universal-profile/check-if-address-is-universal-profile.md

 </Tabs>

-## Step 2 - Check the contract supports the `LSP0ERC725Account` interface using ERC165
+## Step 2 - Check if the contract supports the `LSP0ERC725Account` interface using ERC165

 This is next check that makes sure we deal with a smart contract that supports the `LSP0ERC725Account` interface ([EIP-165](https://eips.ethereum.org/EIPS/eip-165)).
-For this we need to create an `universalProfile` contract instance and call `supportsInterface(..)` method.
+For this we need to create an `universalProfile` contract instance and call `supportsInterface(...)` method.

 :::info

-Universal Profiles inherit [**ERC165**](https://eips.ethereum.org/EIPS/eip-165), therefore by creating an instance of the Universal Profile contract you have access to the `supportsInterface(..)` method.
+Universal Profiles inherit [ERC165](https://eips.ethereum.org/EIPS/eip-165), therefore by creating an instance of the Universal Profile contract you have access to the `supportsInterface(...)` method.

 :::